nus-cs2030s/2324-s2/docs/34-stream.md

 ## Consumed Once

-One of the greatest limitations of `Stream`, which does not apply to our `InfiniteList`, is that a stream can only be operated on once.
+One of the greatest limitations of `Stream`, which does not apply to our `InfiniteList`, is that a stream can only be operated once.
 We cannot iterate through a stream multiple times.
 Doing so would lead to an `IllegalStateException` being thrown.
 We have to recreate the stream if we want to operate on the stream more than once.

 Example,
 ```Java